SVVVG3/GALL3RY/src/styles/README.md

 ## Adding New Styles

-When adding new styles related to NFT components, please add them to `nft-components.css` and follow the existing organization pattern.
+When adding new styles related to NFT components, please add them to `nft-unified.css` and follow the existing organization pattern.

+## Implementation
+The GALL3RY NFT application uses a unified CSS approach.
+All NFT component styles are contained in the `nft-unified.css` file, providing a consistent user experience across the application.